pgroenbaek/budgie-webcam-applet/README.md

 sudo dpkg -i budgie-webcam-applet_<version>_amd64.deb
 ```

+Replace `<version>` with the actual version number in the filename.

 ## Usage
 1. Add the applet to your Budgie panel in the *Budgie Desktop Settings* application.